CHLT-DT: History

 When CKSH-TV went on the air on September 19, 1974, it took all Radio-Canada programming away from CHLT.
 Sherbrooke's anglophone population was too small for CHLT to be viable as a privately owned CBC Television affiliate.
 As a result, it joined TVA that same day after CBMT in Montreal opened a translator in Sherbrooke.
 Five years later, Pathonic Communications acquired CHLT and four other stations from Telemedia, forming a network which from 1986–1990 was branded as Réseau Pathonic.

 Pathonic's stations often aired a schedule different from that offered on TVA flagship station CFTM-TV in Montreal.
 As a result, since CHLT's over-the-air signal reaches Montreal, it was also carried on CF Cable and Vidéotron's Montreal-area systems.
 For most of the late 1980s, CHLT claimed Montreal as part of its primary coverage area, even though Télé-Metropole, owner of CFTM, held a minority stake in Réseau Pathonic.
-However, in 1990, Télé-Metropole bought Pathonic and took full control of TVA.
-Since then, CHLT has basically functioned as a semi-satellite of CFTM, except for newscasts and commercials.
+However, Télé-Metropole bought Pathonic in 1989 and subsequently took full control of TVA in 1990.
+Since then, CHLT has basically functioned as a semi-satellite of CFTM save for newscasts and commercials.
 CF Cable stopped carrying CHLT in the early 1990s, and Vidéotron followed suit in 1995.

+For most of the time from the 1980s through the early 2000s, it was known on-air as "Télé-7" (TV-7 or channel 7), sharing a similar branding with sister station CFCM-TV in Quebec City.

-During the analogue era, CHLT was one of TVA's most powerful stations; its terrestrial footprint extended as far as northwestern Maine.
+During the analog era, CHLT was one of TVA's most powerful stations; its terrestrial footprint extended as far as northwestern Maine.
 Also, as with CKSH-DT, CHLT enjoys cable coverage throughout selected areas of Northern New England, as far east as Augusta and Rockland, Maine.